katie-the-simp/2-truths-and-1-lie/README.md

 1. i have 3 siblings :3
 2. i've been obsessed with cats for a few years
-3. i own a cat, their name is summer and they are ginger Angeles- Answer: 3) is the lie
+3. i own a cat, their name is summer and they are ginger

+Angeles- Answer: 3) is the lie
+Astrid- Answer: 3) is the lie
+Angeles's:
+1- Cats name is Conner
+2- I graduated as a valendictorian
+3- I'm horrible at spelling